The B2B Marketer’s Guide to GDPR Compliance

 At Inbox Insight “Privacy By Design” means we’ve undertaken a process of reviewing our software, processes, and documents to build the GDPR naturally into our business.

-It’s meant risk assessing our activities and ensuring watertight procedures of handling data in the company.
+It means risk assessing our activities and ensuring watertight procedures for handling data in the company.
 This has helped improve confidence across the company as we’ve been training our team.

-The most critical aspects of GDPR for marketers
+The most critical aspects of GDPR for B2B marketers

 So what do these changes mean for those who handle data on a daily basis, like marketers?